Allan Martin (TV producer)

-Allan Wilfrid Martin OBE (born 2 May 1926) is a former New Zealand television director and producer, masters athlete and Doctor of Philosophy.

-He is known particularly for his pioneering television current affairs programs such as "Compass" and "Town and Around" in New Zealand and "This Day Tonight" and "Four Corners" in Australia.
+Allan Wilfrid Martin (born 2 May 1926) is a New Zealand Masters athlete and former television director and producer.
+He is known particularly for his pioneering television current affairs programmes such as Compass and Town and Around in New Zealand and This Day Tonight and Four Corners in Australia.

-Martin served as Director General of TV2 which became South Pacific Television and TVNZ from 1975 to 1985.
+Martin served as director general of TV2, which became South Pacific Television and TVNZ, from 1975 to 1985.

-As a Master's Athlete, he has competed in Track and Field, Javelin and Discus.
+In Masters athletics, he has competed in track events, javelin and discus.

 Early life and broadcasting

-Allan Wilfrid Martin was born in Auckland, New Zealand in 1926 to Wilfrid Egerton Martin and Alice Ethel May Fry.
+Allan Wilfrid Martin was born in Auckland, New Zealand on 2 May 1926 to Wilfrid Egerton Martin and Alice Ethel May Fry.

 He was introduced to broadcast radio while serving as part of the New Zealand J Force in Japan.
 Returning to New Zealand with the J Force in 1948, Martin worked both on the family dairy farm in Whangarei and as a contract announcer at the local radio station Radio Northland 1XN.
 He left New Zealand in 1952 with an offer to join the South African Broadcasting Corporation but instead chose to join the private LM Radio, a shortwave station broadcasting to South Africa and Rhodesia from Lourenço Marques (the colonial era name of Maputo).
 It was there he met his wife Elaine Joy Turner.

 Martin moved to the UK in 1955 to direct programs for Associated Rediffusion, the ITV franchise holder for London.
 A posting to the New Zealand Broadcasting Corporation as a production supervisor followed in 1963, then in 1966, the Australian Broadcasting Corporation offered Martin the chance to produce a daily current affairs program which he called "This Day Tonight".
 During his time in Australia, Martin established a vineyard in Palmers Lane, Pokolbin, which became the Worthington Estate(now Bimbadgen).